Christopher Hayes

-Board Eligible Orthopaedic Surgeon
+Board Certified Orthopaedic Surgeon

-Dr. Hayes is a Board Eligible Orthopedic Surgeon specializing in orthopedic trauma surgery, complex pelvic and acetabular trauma, nonunion and deformity correction, and bone infections.
+Dr. Hayes is a Board Certified Orthopaedic Surgeon specializing in orthopaedic trauma surgery, complex pelvic and acetabular trauma, nonunion and deformity correction, and bone infections.
 Originally from New York, he received his Bachelor of Science from SUNY Geneseo and his medical degree from the University of Buffalo.
 He then traveled to the University of Kentucky Medical Center where he realized his desire to pursue Orthopaedic Trauma care.
 He then traveled to University of California at Davis in Sacramento, CA. While there he learned the latest techniques and approaches to complex trauma cases from world renown surgeons.
 He was then able to travel to Davos, Switzerland where he was exposed to alternative treatments and technologies.
 He was then recruited to Southern California to continue caring for patients with complex traumatic injuries and poorly healing fractures.

 Dr. Hayes enjoys translating his expert knowledge and skill into individualized care in an easy to understand plan.